📋 Cybersecurity Relevance

 - Michalsons: Link to the Act in the form of a website: popia.co.za

-- Michalsons: POPIA offenses, penalties and administrative fines: Michalsons Blog
+- Michalsons: POPIA offences, penalties and administrative fines: Michalsons Blog

 (Links verified and active as of May 2025)